IKEA unleashes Asus ROG gaming furniture – and a gaming chair so cheap you’ll fall off your seat

 When first announced, IKEA made a big thing of stressing the affordable prices of its gaming furniture and accessories, and certainly the company hasn’t let us down on that front with some of these products.

-In particular, our eye is caught by the Huvudspelare gaming chair which retails at £45.
+In particular, our eye is caught by the Huvudspelare gaming chair which retails at £45 (around $62).
 The best gaming chairs certainly don’t come cheap, and indeed you’ll struggle to get even a bog-standard bargain basement office chair for that kind of money.

 Now, obviously we have to temper expectations somewhat for anything in this kind of price bracket, but the Huvudspelare chair appears to take some cues from its much more expensive IKEA Markus cousin, namely the mesh seat back seen on this well-liked office chair.
 That said, the armrests and seat cushion on the Huvudspelare look rather thin, but we can’t really judge much from a brief glimpse of the chair – we’ll only really know when it actually comes out.

 For this kind of money, though, it’ll only need to be half-decent to make a case for itself in terms of a seriously affordable option for PC gamers on a shoestring budget for their accessories.
-It certainly looks like it’s a better made seat than the equivalent super-cheap office chair, the IKEA Torkel which also retails at £45.
+It certainly looks like it’s a better made seat than the equivalent super-cheap office chair, the IKEA Renberget in the US, which is $50 (or the IKEA Torkel in the UK which retails at an identical £45).

 Fingers crossed that IKEA can pull it out of the bag and maintain a suitable level of quality here, because the company is certainly promising to “democratise the gaming experience”, as Ewa Rychert, Global Business Leader of Workspaces at IKEA, asserts, further noting: “We’ve taken the first step on our gaming journey, and have done it by offering consumers affordable, high-performing gaming products and complete home solutions that we hope reflect people’s personality and taste.”